aimeedyki/home-session2/README.md

-Word Count
+Home session day 2 repo

-a function called words that takes in a string argument and counts the occurrences of each word in the string.
+contains the codes for the code labs and command line Application.

 Testing

-to run the test for application use: jasmine-code spec
+to run the test for application use: jasmine-node spec

 Version